 Incense burning was common place in hospitals, places of worship and the home to promote health, clear the air, enhance meditation and spiritual practices, in celebration or remembrance or to cultivate a sense of protection and grounding.

-Incense comes in many forms and our Smoke Cleansing Incense Blends combine a mixture of leaves, flowers, barks and resins, all of which we have grown or sustainably foraged from the Wild.
-You can find out more about our Incense collection here.
+Incense comes in many forms and our Smoke Cleansing Incense Blends combine a mixture of leaves, flowers, barks and resins, all of which we have grown or gathered gently from the land around us.

 We have had many questions about how to use our incense blends so we wanted to provide some more information in this post.